Rounaknayee/speech-sentiment/README.md

-# speech-sentiment
-speech based twitter sentiment analysis
+# speech based twitter sentiment analysis

 This is a program in python that uses twitter api to get tweets and google api for speech recognition.